-Qualities to Favor and Avoid
+Qualities to Favor

 Favor Warm Over Cold

-On the other hand, it is best to avoid foods with a cooling energetic, cold and frozen foods or drinks, carbonated drinks, large quantities of raw fruits and vegetables, and even leftovers that have been kept in the refrigerator or freezer.
-The cold quality is inherently increased in these foods, even if they are served hot.
+On the other hand, it is best to minimize foods with a cooling energy, such as cold and frozen foods or drinks, carbonated drinks, large quantities of raw fruits and vegetables, and even leftovers that have been kept in the refrigerator or freezer.
+The cold quality is inherently increased in these foods, so freshly cooked is best.

 Favor Moist and Oily Over Dry

-In addition, moist foods like berries, melons, summer squash, zucchini, and yogurt help offset vata’s dry quality, as can hydrating preparations such as soups or stews.
-Oily foods like avocado, coconut, olives, buttermilk, cheese, eggs, whole milk (preferably non-homogenized), wheat, nuts and seeds are generally supportive as well.
+In addition, moist foods like berries, melons, summer squash, zucchini, and yogurt help to offset vata’s dry quality, as do hydrating preparations such as soups and stews.
+Oily foods like avocado, coconut, olives, buttermilk, cheese, eggs, whole milk (preferably non-homogenized), wheat, nuts, and seeds are generally supportive as well.

 Favor Grounding, Nourishing, and Stabilizing Over Light

-While the heavy quality is the true antithesis to vata’s lightness, very heavy foods like deep-fried choices can easily overtax vata’s delicate digestion.
-Eating too much in one sitting can also be overly heavy, so it’s important not to overeat.
-It’s better to think in terms of grounding vata’s lightness with sustenance—eating foods that offer solid, stabilizing sources of energy and deep nourishment to the physical body.
+While the heavy quality is the true antithesis to vata’s lightness, especially heavy, dense foods can easily overtax vata’s delicate digestion.
+Eating too much in one sitting can also be overly heavy, so try to eat regularly in order to avert any temptation toward overeating.
+In general, it’s better to think in terms of grounding vata’s lightness with sustenance—eating foods that offer solid, stabilizing sources of energy and deep nourishment to the physical body.

 Favor Smooth Over Rough

-There’s a reason that raw fruits and vegetables are sometimes called roughage; their fibrous structure gives them a very rough quality.
-This is why vata does well to resist large quantities of raw vegetables and fruits.
-Even cooked, some foods like broccoli, cabbage, cauliflower, dark leafy greens, and many beans are exceptionally rough and should be avoided.
-Conversely, eating foods and preparations that are smooth in texture—things like bananas, rice pudding, hot cereal, hot spiced milk, puréed soups, and the like—can really help to soothe vata’s roughness.
+There’s a reason that raw fruits and vegetables are sometimes called roughage; their fiber content gives them a very rough quality.
+This is why vata does well to resist large quantities of raw vegetables, and should enjoy raw fruits in moderation.
+Even cooked, foods like broccoli, cabbage, cauliflower, dark leafy greens, and many beans are exceptionally rough and may be best minimized while you are working on pacifying vata.

-Tastes to Favor and Avoid
+Tastes to Favor

-- Emphasizing the sweet taste does NOT require us to eat large amounts of refined sugar or sugary sweet foods.
+- Emphasizing the sweet taste does NOT require us to eat large amounts of refined sugar or sugary-sweet foods.
 In fact, doing so tends to exacerbate vata’s tendency to over-exert and then crash.

 - Favor sour additions like a squeeze of lemon or lime juice, a splash of vinegar, a side of kimchi or sauerkraut, a bowl of miso, a slice of cheese, or a dollop of sour cream.

-- But favoring the salty taste does not mean that your food should taste as if it’s being cured.
+- The salty taste is almost singularly derived from salt itself, but favoring the salty taste does not mean that your food should taste as if it’s being cured.